Christian Service

 Process for Christian Service Hours Submission

-• Process for recording hours:
+• Process for recording hours

-• Deadlines for submitting hours:
+• Deadlines for submission of service hours:

-• Each school year the time frame for performing Christian Service will be June 1 through the last day of the third quarter.
+• Each school year the time frame for performing Christian Service will be June 1st through the last day of the third quarter.

 • Late hours may not be accepted.